reelyactive/barnowl-aruba/README.md

     npm run aos10v1proto

-which will compile and bundle, using __pbjs__ the defintions from /proto/aos10v1 into the file /lib/aos10v1proto.js.
+which will compile and bundle, using __pbjs__, the defintions from /proto/aos10v1 into the file /lib/aos10v1proto.js.

 Aruba IoT Transport Profile Configuration